 Teaching format: team-based learning, small group case-based discussion, online cases, self-directed learning.

 Required Core Clerkships

 Required core clerkships emphasize the refinement of clinical skills, clinical reasoning and professional identity formation.
 A major focus is using the history and physical exam to gather information to generate a prioritized differential diagnosis and an evidence-based diagnostic and therapeutic plan.
 Students strengthen their skills in interpreting diagnostic test results, documenting the clinical encounter in the electronic health record, delivering an oral presentation of their findings, and transitioning care of their patients to other team members.
 Each rotation includes an element designed to improve the student’s capacity for interprofessional collaboration.
-Advanced communications skills are further developed during the clerkships and during a specially designed clinical skills interclerkship with standardized patients and two, one-week intersessions that also integrate content from the Threads.
+Advanced communications skills are further developed during the clerkships and during a specially designed clinical skills interclerkship with standardized patients and two, one-week intersessions that also integrate content from Perspectives in Medicine - Patients, Populations, and Systems.
 The clerkships culminate with a 12 station OSCE (objective structured clinical exam).